annamatic/Bean2Baby/ReadMe.md

 - Writing should address critical issues where users may especially lack support (such as mental health, depression, domestic violence, food deserts) and provide either direct access to a local resource via phone number or hyperlink.
 - Writing should incorporate "if-then" planning, communicate simple “bite-sized” tips towards building healthy habits, routinizing regularly required behaviors and taking into account the access issues that the under-resourced often face.
 - Each task should be limited to 1 action, broken into a “why,” “what” and “how.”
 - Here are examples of incorrectly- and correctly- written Tasks:
-❌ Eat a healthy diet!
+ :x: Eat a healthy diet!
 A balanced and nutritious diet is essential for your baby's development.
-✅ Pick up fruits, veggies and protein for the week so you’ll always have a nutritious snack on hand when you get hungry.
+ :white_check_mark: Pick up fruits, veggies and protein for the week so you’ll always have a nutritious snack on hand when you get hungry.
 Is affordable, fresh food hard to find in your area?
 [WIC may be able to help](http://www.womeninfantschildrenoffice.com/)

 ----
 ----